 - What would make life easier for you?

-After your assessment we will agree a support plan with you which will be reviewed every year, or if your needs change.
+After your assessment, if you are entitled to support, we will agree a support plan with you which will be reviewed every year, or if your needs change.

 Help for the person you care for